MileHacker Logo

 • Stay on designated trails when walking or cycling to protect ecosystems.

-• Observe wildlife from a distance; avoid feeding or disturbing animals.
+• Watch wildlife from afar; avoid feeding or disturbing animals.

 • Support local businesses by buying from artisans and eating at family-run restaurants.

-• Prioritize locally owned lodges to directly benefit the community.
+• Prioritize locally owned lodges right to benefit the community.

 • Purchase Spreewald pickles and local specialties from certified producers.